zeynepmervee/todo-app/README.md

 # 📝 ToDo App (Full-Stack Testable Application)

-This project is a simple ToDo application developed using Node.js and Express.
-It is fully testable and includes both backend and frontend components.
+This project is a simple and testable ToDo application developed using Node.js, Express, and SQLite.
+It includes a basic backend with RESTful API endpoints and a user interface created using HTML, CSS, and JavaScript.
+The project focuses on CRUD operations for managing tasks and includes backend unit tests with Jest, UI tests with Selenium, and API tests using Postman.

 ---